Ron Popeil: Personal life and career

 Popeil was born to a Jewish family in Manhattan in 1935, the son of Julia (née Schwartz) and Samuel Popeil.
-When he was six, his parents divorced and he and his brother went to live in Florida with their grandparents.
-He has a younger half sister, musician and voice coach Lisa Popeil (b.
+When he was six, his parents divorced and Popeil and his brother went to Florida to live with their grandparents.
+Popeil has a younger half-sister, musician and voice coach Lisa Popeil (b.
 1956), from his father's second marriage.
-At age 17 in 1952, he went with his grandparents to work for his father at his company's (Popeil Brothers) manufacturing facility in Chicago.
+At age 17 in 1952, Popeil went with his grandparents to work for his father at his company's (Popeil Brothers) manufacturing facility in Chicago.
 His grandparents later returned to Florida and Popeil remained with his father.

-When he was 18, Popeil attended the University of Illinois at Urbana-Champaign where he joined Alpha Epsilon Pi before withdrawing after six months.
+When Popeil was 18, he attended the University of Illinois Urbana-Champaign and joined Alpha Epsilon Pi before withdrawing after six months.

 After returning from college, Popeil continued to work and learn from his father, who was also an inventor and salesman of numerous kitchen-related gadgets, such as the Chop-O-Matic and the Veg-O-Matic.
 The Chop-O-Matic retailed for US$3.98 and sold over two million units.

 The invention of the Chop-O-Matic caused a problem that marked the entrance of Ron Popeil into television.
 The Chop-O-Matic was so efficient at chopping vegetables that it was impractical for salesmen to carry all the vegetables needed for the demonstrations over the course of a day.
 The solution was to tape the demonstration.
 Once the demonstration was taped, it was a short step to broadcasting it as a TV commercial.